4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/22-Matrix-Builder/README.md

 Matrix Rebuilding Coalitions

-After some malicious code, mainly by Mr. Smith, the matrix has some gaping hole and it needs some help to rebuild.
+After some malicious code, mainly created by Mr. Smith, the matrix has a gaping hole, and needs some help to rebuild.
 Create a matrix of random 0's and 1's based on a parameter.

 ## 📝 Instructions: